 Alan is the Acting Chief Financial Officer and was appointed to the role in May 2014 following his previous appointment as Manager Accounting and Finance in September 2013.
-Alan is accountable for the financial operations of the Authority.
+Alan is responsible for all financial operations and services, people, performance and culture function of the Authority.